shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 15, you gain advanced control over who can access your areas.

-As an action, you may choose a creature outside all your Permanent spells.
-That creature takes 10d10 force damage per round while they’re in any of your Permanent spells.
-This effect lasts until that creature is no longer in your Tether Range or it lasts longer than your Spell Duration.
+As an action, you may choose a creature outside your Permanent Area to mark as Banned.
+At the start of a Banned creature’s turn, if it’s inside your Permanent Area, that creature takes up to 10d10 force damage and must succeed on a Strength saving throw or be forced 5ft toward the closest square not in your Permanent Area.
+This effect also happens the first time the creature enters your Permanent Area on its turn.

-As an action, you may choose a creature inside one of your Permanent spells.
-That creature takes 10d10 force damage per round while they’re outside any of your Permanent spells such that they are no longer in any of your Permanent spells.
-This effect lasts until that creature is no longer in your Tether Range or it lasts longer than your Spell Duration.
+As an action, you may choose a creature inside your Permanent Area to mark as Penned.
+At the start of a Penned creature’s turn, if it’s not inside your Permanent Area, that creature takes up to 10d10 force damage and must succeed on a Strength saving throw or be forced 5ft toward the closest square in your Permanent Area.
+This effect also happens the first time the creature exits your Permanent Area on its turn.

+As an action, you may remove a Banned or Penned mark from a creature.

+Each mark is permanent, and you may mark an infinite number of creatures.
+If you attempt to mark an already-marked creature, the new mark replaces the old mark.

+If a creature would take damage from this feature, you may instead reduce that damage to any amount, minimum 0.

 ## Reality Fixer